 Though the Apex is also great at resisting hair tangles, reviews showed that the hair gets stuck in the gates – below the large roller – which needs manual cleaning.

-Due to Powered Lift-Away, both models have the same degree of flexibility for tackling different cleaning jobs.
+Due to Powered Lift-Away, both models have the same flexibility for tackling different cleaning jobs.

-They offer 3 cleaning modes – Hard Floor, Carpet/Low Pile, and Thick Carpet/Area Rugs- which makes it easy and convenient to clean across multiple floors without changing the floor nozzle as some other vacuum cleaners.
+They offer three cleaning modes – Hard Floor, Carpet/Low Pile, and Thick Carpet/Area Rugs- making it easy and convenient to clean across multiple floors without changing the floor nozzle like some other vacuum cleaners.

 Ease of Use – Ergonomics

-The Vertex has a rigid 5.5 ft hose as the Apex, which makes the vacuum tip over with a little stretch.
+The Vertex has a rigid 5.5 ft hose like the Apex, making the vacuum tip over with a bit of stretch.
 Shark has not solved this problem from the previous model.

 The Apex has a Garage door to easily access the brushroll for routine maintenance.
-This is missing in the Vertex, so maintaining the roller can be a pain without the brushroll garage.
+The Vertex doesn’t have such access, so maintaining the roller can be a pain without the brushroll garage.

-So, at a lower price, the Shark Apex is still a great contender to the latest Vertex, in every aspect.
+So, the Shark Apex is still a great contender to the latest Vertex in every aspect at a lower price.
 The Apex will give you the best value for the money period.

-However, if you want to get your hands on the latest technology, aesthetics and don’t mind spending some extra money the Vertex is a good choice.
+However, the Vertex is good if you want to get your hands on the latest technology aesthetics and don’t mind spending extra money.